Best Non Toxic Cutting Boards for your Healthy Kitchen

 RESTORING WOOD CUTTING BOARDS:

 Sometimes wood cutting boards need a little extra love.
 Or even your wood cooking utensils.
 They also need a little TLC sometimes.
-When mine start to need a little restoration, I uses Vermont Natural Coatings Wood Rescue.
-This solution is natural mineral oil and organic beeswax blended together to restore wood items in the kitchen.
-It’s also 100% food grade.
+When mine start to need a little restoration, I use a food grade oil like coconut oil or walnut oil.
+You can also use a blend of a food grade oil with a natural beeswax to prolong the life of the conditioning.

 First, start with a freshly cleaned surface or utensil.
 Wash them with warm water and gentler dish soap.
 For spoons and utensils I also like to soak them in vinegar and baking soda.

-Once the surface is completely dry and clean, apply the Wood Rescue Oil onto the wood.
+Once the surface is completely dry and clean, apply the oil of your choice onto the wood.
 Then, use a towel and rub oil into all areas of the wood.

 You’ll want to allow the wood to dry completely (at least 4-6 hours) before using it.
 You can repeat this procedure every month or so as needed.